 One of the most common Google Internet searches regarding sleep apnea is, "What are the symptoms of obstructive sleep apnea?"
-Symptoms of obstructive sleep apnea are numerous and diverse.
-They can be roughly divided into "cardinal" (classical symptoms of the disorder), sleep quality related, and daytime symptoms.
+The symptoms of obstructive sleep apnea in adults are numerous and diverse.
+They can be roughly divided into "cardinal" (classical symptoms of the disorder), sleep quality-related, and daytime symptoms.
 Sleep apnea can present differently in certain populations, and symptoms can be alternatively characterized by the distinct manifestations in men, women, children, and elderly patients.
 In the first article in this series, the cardinal symptoms of obstructive sleep apnea (OSA) will be reviewed.
 Answer the following questions to assess your current knowledge of the topic:

 - Which of these are considered cardinal symptoms of OSA?
 Select all that apply: a. chronic snoring b. trouble falling asleep c. night sweats d. gasp arousals (when you wake up gasping for air) e. witnessed apneas (someone witnesses you stop breathing in your sleep) f. restless sleep